muquit/bash-prompt/docs/README.md

 ➤ echo "" > ~/.bash_prompt_decor.txt
 ```
 ## Unicode symbols
-@SYMBOLS@ page has listing of various unicode symbols.
+@SYMBOLS@ has listing of various unicode symbols.
 # Author
 This is not my original work.
 Most of the prompt script was collected from
 the Internet many years ago, with small updates here and there.
 The one